pallavi9019/M2_DISTANCE/1_Requirements/README.md

 ## Research
   DISTANCE FINDER...

 The source code is to be compiled in VS CODE with AVR compiler.
-This DISTANCEFINDER in EMBEDDED C is not designed to run on the Turbo C versions.
+This DISTANCE FINDER in EMBEDDED C is not designed to run on the Turbo C versions.
 The source code for this mini project is around 1000 lines, so I didn’t want to display it here.
 -------------------------------------------------------------------------------------------------

 ## Cost and Features